25+ Foods That Are Gray

 Cheetos are delicious corn puff snacks made in the US but sold in over 36 countries.
 Cheetos are naturally gray, but since a food’s color affects people’s perception of its taste, they are artificially colored into a bright orange.

-These finger-licking snacks are made of enriched corn-meal, cheese seasoning, vegetable oil, and others.
+These finger-licking snacks contain enriched cornmeal, cheese seasoning, vegetable oil, and others.
 Different flavors and colors have been added to suit the preferences of various countries.

 6. Dried Fish